zxku/Allium58CAD/readme.md

   >The SpaceMouse itself is a seperate product sold by [3DConnection](https://3dconnexion.com/dk/product/spacemouse-wireless/) The Allium58CAD is designed to integrate with the SpaceMouse by snapping tight to the SpaceMouse base with magnets.

   >_If you have never used a SpaceMouse, I highly recommend them.
-There is definitely a learning curve,but once you figure it out the SpaceMouse is a lifechanging improvement for navigating in a 3D space.It alows you to manipulate the 3D space simultanious and independent of what your mouse is doing.
+There is definitely a learning curve, but once you figure it out the SpaceMouse is a lifechanging improvement for navigating in a 3D space.It alows you to manipulate the 3D space simultanious and independent of what your mouse is doing.
 This lets your mouse be dedicated to selcting, drawing, etc._

 >_One beginner tip: Turn off perspective view to make navigation more predictable._